 Words From the Past Archive

-- As I have said, there are two points or two characteristics of the Radical programme which it is your special duty to resist.
+- I’ve never understood how God could expect his creatures to pick the one true religion by faith — it strikes me as a sloppy way to run a universe. — Robert A. Heinlein, in Stranger in a Strange Land (1961) (from here)As I have said, there are two points or two characteristics of the Radical programme which it is your special duty to resist.
 One concerns the freedom of individuals.
 After all, the great characteristic of this country is that it is a free country, and by a free country I mean a country where people are allowed, so long as they do not hurt their neighbours, to do as they like.
 I do not mean a country where six men may make five men do exactly as they like.
 That is not my notion of freedom.